Kycko/server-status-indicator/README.md

 # Server status indicator

-Indicator for Unity/Pantheon DE to show your home server status (using ping command) and quickly connect via SSH.
+Tray indicator to show your home server status (using ping command) and quickly connect via SSH.
+Requires *AppIndicator3* to work.

-##How to use
+## How to use

-###Without installation
+### Without installation

 You can download *server-status-indicator* and *postInstallationSettings.py* files into any location on your machine and run it: